danii-saahir/danii-saahir/README.md

 # Hi, I'm Danii Saahir! 👋

 ## About me
-- Coding is my hobby, I'm not working in any tech related company.
+- I'm a self-taught developer.
+Coding is my hobby, I'm not working in any tech related company.

 ## Skills
 - Python